 Thank you for your interest in our CSA (Community Supported Agriculture) membership.

-While the 2020 season threw us many curve balls, and we adapted our business in a number of ways, one thing that just kept on keeping on was our CSA!
+While the 2020 and 2021 seasons threw us many curve balls, and we adapted our business in a number of ways, one thing that just kept on keeping on was our CSA!
 It’s a robust, resilient system for accessing the freshest food from your local farms!

 Our CSA Members have chosen us because: